Politics

 The ideological position of the Unixplorian Social Democratic Party is democratic socialism, and the belief in democracy and the struggle for social equity has always driven us forward.
 Values are important.
 Without them, there would be no party.
 Values are fundamental in everything we do and set the direction for our political work.

 It is also important to acknowledge that these values are not limited to Unixploria.
-On the contrary, it is part of an international movement.
-There are too many places where few sit on the goods to the detriment of the many while our values are in cramped conditions.
+On the contrary, they are part of an international movement.
+There are too many places where few sit on the goods to the detriment of the many while our values are cramped.

 Unixplorian Socialdemocratic Party